Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 These dogs are quick to sound the alarm at every suspicious encounter.
 This can make them somewhat troublesome for those living in condos and close-knit neighborhoods.
 We can't blame them though—if we look at their past history, these fluffy dogs have Spitz heritage in their blood, and their ancestors pulled sleds and sounded the alarm if intruders were detected.

-Fortunately, these barking tendencies can be toned down just a notch for those willing to socialize their dogs as puppies and spend some time to train them to ignore certain stimuli and "hold their tongues," so to say.
+Fortunately, these barking tendencies can be toned down just a notch for those willing to socialize their dogs as puppies.
+You can spend some time to train them to ignore certain stimuli and "hold their tongues," so to say.

 2. Lots of Determination

 Poms are smart and determined dogs.
 When they want something, they'll be persistent and won't give up easily.
-Often though, this is due to a human's flaw of not being able to say no to these cute faces and adorable tactics these dogs use to get what they want.
-These opportunistic pups are, therefore, ready to jump in if they sense any weaknesses in your ability to provide rules.
+This is often due to a human's flaw of not being able to say no to these cute faces.
+Owners can often fall for the adorable tactics these dogs use to get what they want.
+These opportunistic pups are ready to jump in if they sense any weaknesses in your ability to provide rules.
 Let's just say that they have an independent streak.

 3. Potty Training Problems